Business Analysis TemplatePRO PLUS

 4. Identify Questions you Want to Answer

-In writing an analysis, you need to incorporate questions you want to answer.
+In writing any competitive analysis, you need to incorporate questions you want to answer.
 Do not just simply summarize the content.
 An article suggested that it is best if you include the "how" and "why" in establishing questions in your analysis.

 5. Cite Key Points and Gather Examples